younghyunlee52/Website/_pages/dissertation.md

   </div>
 </div>

-Drawing on the German Socio-Economic Panel (2021-2022), I show that the quality of interpersonal contact shapes political integration, but that this effect is conditioned by the broader local context in which contact occurs.
-To test this, the chapter links immigrant respondents to granular district-level measures of hostility and uses matching to compare otherwise similar immigrants.
+Immigrants experience both personal contact with natives and the broader climate of the place they live in.
+This project asks how everyday interaction with natives is related to political integration, and how the local climate shapes that relationship.
+Drawing on the German Socio-Economic Panel (2021–2022), I link immigrants to district-level measures of hostility and use matching to compare otherwise similar people.
+I measure two kinds of hostility separately, because they do not always overlap: societal hostility, meaning everyday anti-immigrant sentiment, and political hostility, measured through far-right support.

 <figure class="dissertation-figure dissertation-figure--wide">
   <img src="/images/dissertation/hostility.jpg" alt="Maps of societal hostility and political hostility across districts in Germany.">
 </figure>

-The findings show that contact does not integrate immigrants uniformly: more positive encounters are associated with stronger political integration, but these relationships weaken and can reverse where hostility is high.
+The same kind of contact is associated with different outcomes depending on where it happens.
+Where the local climate is welcoming, positive contact with natives is associated with higher political trust, interest, and efficacy.
+Where hostility is high, that association weakens, and in some cases it runs in the opposite direction.

 <div class="dissertation-findings">
   <figure class="dissertation-figure dissertation-figure--wide">
     <img src="/images/dissertation/figure3a_positive_contact_slopes.png" alt="Positive contact across hostility levels for political efficacy, political interest, and political trust.">
   </figure>
-  <p>When contextual pressures are minimal, the quality of everyday interpersonal contact with natives is clearly and consistently associated with all three dimensions of political integration.</p>
+  <p>Where hostility is low, positive contact is associated with all three dimensions of political integration. </p>
   <figure class="dissertation-figure dissertation-figure--wide">
     <img src="/images/dissertation/figure3b_negative_contact_slopes.png" alt="Negative contact across hostility levels for political efficacy, political interest, and political trust.">
   </figure>
 </div>
+Negative contact shows the opposite pattern, and under high hostility, even close ties to natives can go together with a stronger sense of exclusion.

 Based on 35 semi-structured, in-depth interviews with first-generation Syrian and Turkish immigrants in Belgium and Germany, this chapter examines how immigrants themselves understand interactions with natives and their political integration process.